YOUR DEPENDABLE PLASTIC RECYCLING PARTNER

 2005-2008 - We developed a new PET (polyethylene terephthalate) beverage container recovery system.

-The Nature Restorer Foundation is working diligently with Clark and Nye Counties, the state, and with others in the private sector in order to launch the new model during 2017.
+2018-PRESENT - The Nature Restorer Foundation is working diligently with Clark and Nye Counties, the state, and with others in the private sector.
+It is also undertaking a crowdfunding campaign in order to launch the new model in 2018.